Addressing Challenging Moments in Psychotherapy

 Part I: Introduction; Part II: Clinical Observations; 1.
 There Is No Completely Objective Data in Interpersonal Relations.
 The Way I Am with You Partly Determines the Way You Are with Me; 2.
 Many Natural Reactions Are Not Helpful and Many Helpful Reactions Do Not Come Naturally; 3.
 With Some Patients There Is No Risk of Ever Establishing the Truth; 4.
 In Most Cases, All Things Being Considered, People Are Doing the Best They Can.
 If You Don’t Think So, You Probably Don’t Have Enough Information, or You Do Not Fully Understand the Information You Do Have; 5.
 It Is at the Boundaries That Meaningful Psychotherapeutic Work Takes Place; 6.
 In Chronic Marital Discord, Each Is Contributing Approximately 50% of the Problem No Matter How Asymmetrically They Present or Seem During the Course of Therapy; 7.
 Internal Conflict Can Masquerade as Dialogue; 8.
 One of The Fringe Benefits of Being a Psychotherapist Is All That We Can Learn from Our Patients; 9.
 Seemingly Innocuous Patient Comments Often Yield Valuable Information About the Patient, the Patient-Therapist Relationship and the Phase of the Therapy; 10.
 Shame Is a Painful, Ubiquitous, Debilitating and Often Hidden Emotion; 11.
 Ideas Are One of The Most Powerful Medications; Part III: Clinical Pearls; 12.
 Shifting Focus from There-And-Then to Here-And-Now; 13.
 Employing Irony and Paradox for Therapeutic Purposes; 14.
 Using Countertransference for Therapeutic Purposes; 15.
 Responding Therapeutically to Patients’ Questions; 16.
 Securing the Patient’s Attention; 17.
 Dealing with the Group’s Resistance; 18.
 Encouraging the use of imagination; 19.
 Welcoming and Deepening the Negative Side of Ambivalence; 20.
 Employing Methods of the Existential School of Psychiatry; 21.
 Miscellaneous; Notes.

-"This book is the wonderfully rich distillation of 48 years of experience treating individuals, couples, and groups in a variety of settings.
+"This book is the wonderfully rich distillation of 48 years of experience treating individuals, couples and groups in a variety of settings.
 Dr Gans shows his considerable wisdom and compassion throughout the variety of clinical examples.
 He covers a wide variety of therapeutic challenges ranging from threatened suicide to seemingly casual remarks.
-The book offers a compelling combination of thoughtful and sophisticated analysis with eminently clear writing and will help clinicians at all levels to reflect more deeply about each therapy session they conduct." — Eleanor F. Counselman, EdD, ABPP, CGP, DLFAGPA, distinguished fellow and immediate past president, American Group Psychotherapy Association.
+The book offers a compelling combination of thoughtful and sophisticated analysis with eminently clear writing and will help clinicians at all levels to reflect more deeply about each therapy session they conduct."
+Eleanor F. Counselman, EdD, ABPP, CGP, DLFAGPA, Distinguished Fellow and immediate past President, the American Group Psychotherapy Association

 "Dr. Gans writes with clarity and deep appreciation for the psychotherapeutic process.
-His book illuminates the ways in which effective therapists must use themselves expertly as therapeutic agents, fully integrating their knowledge, understanding, compassion, and humanity.
+His book illuminates the ways in which effective therapists must use themselves expertly as therapeutic agents, fully integrating their knowledge, understanding, compassion and humanity.
 Throughout, he demonstrates how the values of therapist decency and deep care for our patients, interface with our theories and techniques.
-Gans writes with passion, wisdom, humor, and abiding respect for his patients and their inspiring courage and resilience." —Molyn Leszcz, MD, FRCPC, CGP, DFAGPA, professor of Psychiatry, University of Toronto; president, The American Group Psychotherapy Association.
+Gans writes with passion, wisdom, humor and abiding respect for his patients and their inspiring courage and resilience."
+Molyn Leszcz, MD, FRCPC, CGP, DFAGPA, Professor of Psychiatry, University of Toronto and President, the American Group Psychotherapy Association

 "It is a cause for celebration when a highly experienced, trusted clinician and teacher, such as Jerry Gans, delivers a work that is as fresh, original, stimulating, provocative and helpful as this book.
 It reflects a current wish for more creative and innovative ways of working and offers numerous valuable ideas for interacting with clients in unconventional but impactful ways, in individual, couple and group therapy.
 Paradox, irony and surprise abound.
-The author offers not just his own ideas but encourages readers to find their own voice as psychotherapists: free, spontaneous and playful." —Morris Nitsun, training analyst, the Institute of Group Analysis, London, author of The Anti-Group and The Group as an Object of Desire.
+The author offers not just his own ideas but encourages readers to find their own voice as psychotherapists: free, spontaneous and playful."
+Morris Nitsun, Training Analyst, the Institute of Group Analysis, London, and author of The Anti-Group and The Group as an Object of Desire